thojor79/bacillus_c64/README.md

 * cheat in main menu to select level
 * two different actor behaviours
 * traps
+* high scores loaded from and saved to disk

 Planned:
 * Outtro
-* Highscore handling in mainscreen
 * More levels (planned 6)
-* More level graphics
-* More enemies
+* Some more gfx gimmicks
 * Music/Sfx

 ![ScreenShot](screenshots/level1.jpg)